Meet Our Team

 STEM Read Director

-Gillian King-Cargile is the director of NIU’s STEM Read program, which introduces young readers to the science, technology, engineering, and math concepts behind popular fiction books.
+Gillian is the director of NIU’s STEM Read program, which introduces young readers to the science, technology, engineering and math concepts behind popular fiction books.
 To do this, STEM Read creates free online lesson plans, interactive games, videos, collaborative writing prompts and live events that bring science and stories to life.
-She is also the author of The Toy and the Twister and The Toy and the Tide Pool, books one and two of her Stuffed Bunny Science Adventure Series.
-These picture books tell fun, fast-paced stories that incorporate STEM concepts aligned with Next Generation Science Standards for Kindergarten through second grade.
-King-Cargile holds a BA in film production and an MFA in creative writing from Southern Illinois University.
+She is the author of the Stuffed Bunny Science Adventure Series (The Toy and the Twister, The Toy and the Tide Pool, The Toy and the Test Drive).
+These picture books tell fun, fast-paced stories that incorporate STEM concepts aligned with Next Generation Science Standards for kindergarten through second grade.
+King-Cargile holds a B.A. in film production and an M.F.A. in creative writing from Southern Illinois University.

 STEM Outreach Director

 Pati is the director of STEM Outreach, a P-20 Center initiative which provides STEAM programming to tens of thousands of people throughout northern Illinois and from around the world each year.
 With a broad background in formal and informal education, Pati began at NIU in Physics Outreach in 2002, and has led STEM Outreach efforts at NIU since the office was formally established in 2006.
 She holds a B.S. in design from the University of Minnesota; she also holds an M.S. in physics from NIU and teacher certification in physics.
 Pati has a special passion for encouraging girls to explore STEM fields for fun and for careers.